DiegoDilley/16S_Pipeline/GUIDE.md

 ## 1. Where the data comes from

-R is not the start of this pipeline.
-Before any of it, you've run something like QIIME2 or DADA2 in a shell (i didnt record my code for that so its not here) :
+Prior to any R work raw sequencer data should be cleaned aka (Qimme2/DADA2/Deblur) (i didnt record my code for that so its not here) :

 - imported and demultiplexed raw reads
 - trimmed and quality-filtered them